-C. Holders of state-issued walking disability plates or placards may park for free at unreserved parking meters or visitor spaces in Lots C, H, or T, up to the maximum number of hours the meter or visitor permit, if fully paid for one cycle, would allow.
+C. Holders of state-issued walking disability plates or placards may park for free at unreserved parking meters or visitor spaces in the T-Lot, Sage Way, Edgewood Road, or Mill Road visitor pay & display areas, up to the maximum number of hours the meter or visitor permit, if fully paid for one cycle, would allow.
 The person to whom the plate/placard is issued must be in the car when it is being parked.

 D. After-midnight parking with walking disability plates/placards during the winter ban periods is limited to designated overnight lots and ADA/accessible spaces (see Article VIII, Section 1).

 Section 9.
 Motorcycle and Moped Permits